 1. Get gritty

-Make sure you have a supply of salt or grit, to sprinkle over your pathways and outside your home.
-The government have a handy guide on how to grit effectively.
+Make sure to have a supply of salt or grit, to sprinkle over our pathways and outside our home.
+The Government have a handy guide on how to grit effectively.

-The latest stats from the government showed that in 2014/15, there were 2,919 people admitted to hospital after slipping on ice or snow.
+Statistics from the Government showed that in 2014/15, there were 2,919 people admitted to hospital after slipping on ice or snow.
 The age group most at risk were those between 60-69 years old.

 2. Stay warm

 It is recommended that homes stay at a minimum of 18 degrees, with respiratory illnesses such as asthma becoming worse in colder environments.

 Our blog on financial support for keeping warm over winter is a helpful starting point.
 With details on warm home discounts, cold weather payments and winter fuel payments.